The Celtic castle in Schwarzenbach

 Popis

-The hilltop settlement on the castle hill near Schwarzenbach is one of the best-preserved rampart fortifications of its kind and was an important centre of trade in the La Tène period.
+The hilltop settlement on the Burgberg near Schwarzenbach is one of the best-preserved rampart fortifications of its kind and was an important trading center in the Latène period.

-In the last century BC, the rulers of the Celtic ‘castle’ near Schwarzenbach controlled the raw materials and transport routes in the region.
-The inhabited high plateau at 546 m above sea level covers an area of 12.7 ha; the castle thus ranked among the medium-sized complexes of the La Tène period (450 BC until the time around the birth of Christ).
+The rulers of the Celtic "castle" near Schwarzenbach controlled the raw materials and traffic routes in the region in the last century BC.
+The populated high plateau at 546 m above sea level covers an area of 12.7 ha; the castle was therefore one of the medium-sized fortifications of the Latène period (450 BC to the time around the birth of Christ).

 A mighty rampart

-The fortification consisted of a rampart-and-ditch system on the flat north side of the castle hill; there are steep slopes on the other sides.
-The rampart has a remaining height of up to 7 m.
-It was built over time from a variety of construction elements – wooden box construction, a wall with gaps for supporting posts, a stone wall and layers of rubble – and was frequently repaired.
-Access was through a ‘pincer gate’.
-During the excavations, evidence was found of buildings with sill beam and post construction, some of which were built into the hillside.
-A number of these were reconstructed on site for the open-air museum, as was a section of the rampart with its tower.
+The fortification consisted of a rampart and ditch system on the flat northern side of the castle hill; the other sides fall away steeply.
+The rampart is preserved up to 7 m high.
+It was built over time from various construction elements - wooden boxwork, post-slotted wall, stone wall and layers of rubble - and repeatedly repaired.
+Access was through a so-called pincer gate.
+During the excavations, buildings in sleeper and post construction, some of which were dug into the slope, were discovered.
+Some of these - as well as a section of the rampart with tower - were reconstructed on site for the open-air museum.

-The rich iron deposits in the nearby Oberpullendorf Bay were one of the economic foundations for the settlement in Schwarzenbach.
-Furthermore, it almost certainly benefited from the Pauliberg, only around 6 km away, with its basalt rock which was used to make millstones.
-The hilltop settlement also controlled the transport route from central Burgenland to Steinfeld.
-Finds of Mediterranean imports (e.g. bronze tableware and coins) suggest that it was a trade hub.
-The settlement may also have had its own coinage.
-A forge with numerous tools (such as a chisel, file and punches) indicates intensive craft production – iron blooms were probably forged, processed and traded.
-For now, it remains unclear whether the inhabitants were engaged in agriculture themselves or whether they were supplied by the surrounding area.
-One interesting find is a hoard of broken jewellery; it appears that ritual offerings were made here by a number of people.
+The rich iron deposits of the nearby Oberpullendorf Bay were one of the economic foundations for the settlement of Schwarzenbach.
+It also certainly benefited from the Pauliberg, which was only around 6 km away and whose basalt rock was used to make millstones.
+The hilltop settlement also controlled the traffic route from central Burgenland to Steinfeld.
+It was a trading hub, as Mediterranean import finds (e.g. bronze tableware and coins) suggest.
+It may also have had its own mint.
+A blacksmith's workshop with numerous tools (such as chisels, files and punches) indicates intensive handicraft production - iron flakes were probably forged, processed and traded.
+Whether the inhabitants farmed themselves or were supplied by the surrounding area remains unclear for the time being.
+An interesting find is a depot with fragmented jewelry, where several people apparently performed ritual sacrifices.

-Tip: the castle hill is home to Schwarzenbach Archaeological Open-Air Museum, where the reconstructed buildings give an insight into the everyday life of the Celts.
+Tip: The Schwarzenbach Archaeological Open-Air Museum is located on the castle hill, where the reconstructed buildings provide an insight into the everyday life of the Celts.